 Tapping on it opens the browser.
 Tapping, holding, and sliding it to the left bubble, shares to Google+.
 Pushing the bubble to the right opens the content using whatever app you want.
 Sliding it down to the bubble marked with an “X” kills the page.
 Users can customize either option, so if you prefer using Twitter or Facebook, you’d only need to set the app as the default in Brave’s Settings menu.

 Some of its competitors in the floating bubble browser market include Javelin Browser and Flynx.
-Two similar browsers are Firefox and Snap Browser.
+Two similar browsers are Firefox and Snap Browser [No Longer Available].
 Both offer background loading tabs, known as tab queuing.
 This feature must be enabled in Firefox and Snap Browser is no longer in development (although the app is still available).

 Some other features include themes and Incognito Mode.
 Brave’s customizable themes including a night mode (which is great for AMOLED screens).
 For those concerned about privacy, users can enable Incognito Mode, which entirely prevents the storing of cookies.

 On the downside, Brave doesn’t offer image compression — and it’s the only browser which doesn’t offer this option.
 For those on a tight data budget, you may want to use Chrome, Firefox (with a compression extension), Opera, or Puffin.